 Railroad develops San Marco

 The real development of South Bank began in earnest with the opening of the St. Johns River Bridge in 1921.
 Telfair Stockton bought 80 acres of land north of the Mitchell estate for the new “San Marco” subdivision.
-The business district was based on the Piazza di San Marco in Venice, Italy, which had impressed Mr. Stockton on a European trek.
-The clay pit of Gamble & Stockton Brick co. was transformed into Lake Marco..
-An additional subdivision, Villa Alexandria, was platted on the now overgrown estate in 1929.
-The first two homes in this development were built by Carl and John Swisher, who had just moved their King Edward Cigar Company from Chicago to Jacksonville.
+The business district is based on the Piazza di San Marco in Venice Italy.
+The clay pit of Gamble & Stockton Brick Company was transformed into Lake Marco.
+An additional subdivision, Villa Alexandria, exists from 1929.
+The first two homes in this development were built by Carl and John Swisher.
+The Swishers moved their King Edward Cigar Company from Chicago to Jacksonville.
 Swisher Cigars still exists today in Springfield.

 The neighborhood’s initial success carried it through the Depression years.
 The scenic layout, lack of commercial intrusion and proximity to Downtown continue to make the area one of Jacksonville’s most popular neighborhoods.
 With new developments slated to start construction where empty lots are now, the area will see more demand for housing and basic services.

 Videos of the San Marco Neighborhood:

 Prices & Options of San Marco: